Dollar holds advantage as Hong Kong tensions test risk-wary investors

 Australian states are pressing ahead with a three-stage plan to remove most social restrictions imposed by July.

-Across the Tasman Sea, the New Zealand dollar drifted lower to $0.6096.
+Across the Tasman Sea, the New Zealand dollar NZD=D3 drifted lower to $0.6096.

 Reporting by Stanley White; Editing by Sam Holmes